Save and organize

 Note: It is always worth taking a look at the settings.
 There are true treasures slumbering.
 For example:

-Table of Content mode
+Table of Contents mode

 There are two different ways in which the table of contents is integrated into the respective tool.
 You can choose one or the other way using the Table of Contents mode in its settings.